If you’re debating staying in Ballinskelligs in Kerry, you’ve landed in the right place.

 Surely one of Ireland’s more picturesque abbeys, the monks who worshipped here had previously lived on the seemingly-uninhabitable Skellig Michael – probably a wise idea to move in the end!

-Though it’s now in ruins, the fine craftsmanship is still evident and is an interesting place wander through.
+Though it’s now in ruins, the fine craftsmanship is still evident and is an interesting place to wander through.

 6. Take a boat over to the Skelligs